PySymGym/PySymGym/README.md

 - Build game server
 - Build game maps
-- Create Json with maps description
+- Create JSON with maps description
   - You can use `./workflow/dataset_for_tests_java.json` as a template
 - Generate initial data
 - Convert initial data to dataset for training